Please note: Please contact the resident director, Stuart Chipres, at director@saiie.com regarding course information for any of our programs.

 LAB FEE: Students will have to pay 80€ to cover all entry fees during the visits.

-ESS 460 Sports Nutrition and the Mediterranean Diet (3 credits) - NEW COURSE FOR SUMMER 2025! - Only session II
+ESS 460 Sports Nutrition and the Mediterranean Diet (3 credits) - Only session II / - NEW COURSE FOR SUMMER 2026!

 SPA 103 El Español en una Sociedad Global I y II (4 Créditos) – Course syllabus in Spanish